jay-shi/longboard-controller/README.md

 # Electrical Longboard (In Process)

 **An arduino based project that transforms a regular longboard into a electrical longboard.
-This project involves using two arduino mini and two HC50 Bluetooth Sets.
+This project involves using two arduino mini, two HC50 Bluetooth Sets, one ESC and one BLDC motor.
 One arduino mini works as a master that controls the slave arduino**

 ## Demo Video: